Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 SUEWS coupling

-- SUEWS is in UMEP, SuPY, and coupled to WRF, as well as being a standalone code
+- SUEWS is in UMEP, SuPY, and coupled to WRF, as well as being a standalone code.
+- SUEWS can be forced (i.e. the meteorological data that is needed to run the model) in the following was:

+ - Observations
+ - ERA5 data (or other renalysis data)
+ - WRF (or other weather/cliamte model that it is coupled to)
+ - Climate projections

+SUEWS requires the urban form and function to be characterised

+- form (e.g. land cover, building heights)
+- function (e.g. population density, energy use diurnal pattern for work days and non-work days, irrigation behaviour, snow clearing behaviour)

+These characteristics need to be provided for each grid (or spatial unit) to be modelled.
+A spatial unit does not need to be a rectangular grid (if not within a Weather/cliamte model), but can be for example census data or other governance related spatial units.